qmk/qmk_firmware/keyboards/mechlovin/olly/octagon/keymaps/default/readme.md

-# The default keymap for hex4b
+# The default keymap for octagon